mesibo/onpremise-loadable-modules/skeleton/README.md

 ```
 ### mesibo_module_http_data_callback : The HTTP callback function

-The response to the HTTP request is recieved through this callback function.
-In this example , the `cbdata` contains the pointer to `mod` which is available after casting it from `void*` to `mesibo_module_t*`.
+The response to the HTTP request is received through this callback function.
+In this example, the `cbdata` contains the pointer to `mod` which is available after casting it from `void*` to `mesibo_module_t*`.

-The `progress` of the response being recieved is logged .
-Note that the response is recieved asynchronously, and if `progress` reaches `100` it indicates that the complete response has been recieved.
+The `progress` of the response being received is logged.
+If `progress` reaches `100` it indicates that the complete response has been received.

 ```cpp